Storage in Managed Service for Apache Kafka®

 If the threshold is reached again, the storage size will be automatically increased until it reaches the specified maximum.
 After that, you can specify a new maximum storage size manually.

-You can configure automatic increase of storage size when creating or updating a cluster.
+You can configure automatic storage expansion when creating or updating a cluster.
 If you set the scheduled increase threshold, you also need to configure the maintenance window schedule.

 Warning